kailash-manasarovar/statement/docs/next-batch.md

 ![Madame Sordes](content/images/madame-sordes.png)

+- Do the porn-loving men do things like that to "weaken" the abused women?
 - They've had months to set this up.
 There appears to be something quite toxic in my belongings, water I left in the car, or perhaps bed sheets.
 Still trying to make me think, make me think.. etc. I suppose.

 ### Vidal Sastre Sanchez Hornero